ForomePlatform/annotation-deploy/README.md

 ansible-playbook main.yml -i inventory_local
 ```

-The process takes several hous.
+The process takes about 7 hous.
 Be patient ...

 Ansible playbook should end successfully without errors.